dchicchon/GitTrack/Blueprint.md

 - An Instructor can have many cohorts
 - A cohort can have many students
 - A student can belong to many cohorts

+## Questions
+- Which Data Visualization Package should we use?
+First we should check the docs for all of them and try using them to figure that out.